 Ham and cheese sliders are one of the easiest and most reliable dishes you can make for gatherings.
 With soft rolls, savory ham, melted cheese, and a golden buttery glaze, they deliver warm, satisfying flavor in every bite.
 Whether for game day, potlucks, or a quick family dinner, this recipe guarantees an irresistible crowd-pleaser that guests will request again and again.

-Ham and Cheese Sliders Recipe Card
+Ham and Cheese Sliders

 Ingredients

-- Brush the glaze generously over the tops.
+- Brush glaze evenly over tops.

 - Cover with foil and bake 10 minutes.

 - Slice and serve warm.
+Refrigerate leftovers within 2 hours.